 Keep your pets at home

 It may be tempting to take your pets with you as you go trick or treating, but even the most well natured cats and dogs can react differently to dressed up children or adults.
 The best way to take the stress of Halloween off your pets' shoulders is by leaving them at home either in a quiet room or crate.
 We can also recommend natural supplements to help your pet stay calm.
 Contact us.

 Carefully place your decorations

-Wagging tails and candle lit pumpkins don't go together.
-Neither do fun decorations and mischievous cats.
+Lit candles and wagging tails can be a recipe for disaster as can decorations and playful cats.
 If you know your pet is prone to getting into trouble, it's best to keep decorations out of their reach.